KyleTryon/docker-ghost-nodebb-template/README.md

 - themes - You can add more themes here.
 Default is Casper theme.
 - index.js - It's a symlink.
 Don't edit or remove it.

-## How to back up your database

-0. Run "docker-compose ps" to get a list of running containers.
-0. Locate the name of the mysql container.
-0. Run this command to get the container's internal IP: docker inspect --format='{{.NetworkSettings.IPAddress}}' THAT_CONTAINER-NAME
-0. In your favorite database GUI tool (like Navicat or DataGrip), create a new connection via SSH tunnel to the host machine
-0. Use the internal IP address and database user and password to connect to database once SSH tunnel is established to host.
-0. You'll have access to the data so you can view data and run backups.

 ## Theme

 The default theme is Casper.
 I have a minor fork of this theme here: https://github.com/jwasham/casper-startup-next-door